-Getting your drivers license can be an exhilarating experience.
+Getting your driver’s license can be an exhilarating experience.
 Being a driver gives you a new sense of independence and freedom, however, it is important to ensure that you remain safe and responsible behind the wheel, as it’s not just your life on the line when you operate a motorized vehicle, but other lives as well.
-Here at Trubicars, we know that being a driver on today’s roads can open a wide range of doors for you, whether you will be commuting for business or for pleasure, being a safe and responsible driver is a MUST.
-Along with learning a new skill (such as driving), there are mistakes to be made but those mistakes are easily to correct.
+Here at Trubicars, we know that being a driver on today’s roads can open a wide range of doors for you, whether you will be commuting for business or pleasure, being a safe and responsible driver is a MUST.
+Along with learning a new skill (such as driving), there are mistakes to be made but those mistakes are easy to correct.
 Here are a few common mistakes new drivers make and how to conquer them.

 1 Not wearing a seat-belt

 Wearing a seat belt is the most effective way to reduce injuries and save lives in traffic collisions.
 As a driver, you are responsible for wearing a seatbelt and ensuring that

 - Every person in your vehicle has their own working seatbelt

 - Passengers under the age of 16 wear their seatbelts properly in your vehicle and

 - Children are secured in an appropriate child car seat or booster seat.
 If you fail to wear a seatbelt, you can be fined between $200 and $1000 and risk losing 2 Demerit Points.

 Speeding is another type of aggressive driving.
 Although you may be excited to get on the road, or are potentially running late, it’s important that you maintain the posted speed limits.
 If you are driving at a high speed, you may find yourself unable to control your vehicle during an emergency; thus creating a dangerous hazard.
 If you are convicted of speeding, you may receive demerit points as well as a fine.